Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ringwood North has 56 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 1,890 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents typically residing just 198 meters from the nearest stop.
+These are serviced by five different routes that together facilitate 964 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 198 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 90%, while 6% use trains.
+On average, there are 1.8 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport